-- In 2022 we developed Thornton Tomasetti standard embodied carbon specifications for deployment of timber alongside concrete and steel (already deployed), and created an inhouse presentation encouraging their use. - In the summer of 2023 we partnered with MIT researchers to perform an analysis of our historical data to identify targets for reduction within the structural system. - By the end of 2025, we'll achieve a 25 percent reduction in average embodied carbon for structural frames from our 2019 benchmark. - By the end of 2030, we'll achieve a 40 percent reduction in average embodied carbon for structural frames from our 2019 benchmark.
+- In 2022 we developed Thornton Tomasetti standard embodied carbon specifications for deployment of timber alongside concrete and steel (already deployed), and created an inhouse presentation encouraging their use. - In the summer of 2023 we partnered with MIT researchers to perform an analysis of our historical data to identify targets for reduction within the structural system. - In 2024, a Novel Materials Committee was formed to evaluate and aide in the adoption of new lower carbon materials such as substitutes for Portland Cement. - By the end of 2026, we'll achieve a 25 percent reduction in average embodied carbon for structural frames from our 2019 benchmark. - By the end of 2030, we'll achieve a 40 percent reduction in average embodied carbon for structural frames from our 2019 benchmark.